Deciding to work from home freelance – breaking away from the comfort and security of life as an employee – is a BIG thing.

 I hope that last section provided you with plenty of inspiration, because it’s reality time.

-There are plenty of negatives when you work from home too, I’m afraid.
-Again, this list is rather tailored to my own experience, but I’m sure you’ll think of some ideas of your own.
+There are plenty of negatives when you work from home freelance too, I’m afraid.
+Again, this list is rather tailored to my own experience, but I’m sure these things will apply to you too:

 - Being at home the second work finishes.